This annual list of the best tax preparation franchises was revised and updated on March 10, 2021.

 The company has come under perennial criticism for aggressively marketing its refund anticipation loan (RAL) as if it’s some kind of early refund when in reality it is a loan that comes with fees and interest charges.
 Generally, the company guarantees you’ll get the maximum refund possible.

-Founded by brothers Henry and Richard Bloch in Kansas City in 1955 and franchising since 1956, the number of locations currently stands at 10,265 (down by 564 from the previous year’s total of 10,829), of which 6,388 are company-owned and 741 are located outside the US.
+Founded by brothers Henry and Richard Bloch in Kansas City in 1955 and franchising since 1956, the number of locations has declined in recent years from 11,394 in 2011 to the current total of 10,171 (down from the previously reported total of 10,265), of which 6,590 are company-owned and 695 are located outside the US.

 2. Jackson Hewitt Tax Service